 For this reason, language is very important.
 Books like Crap Towns, websites such as 'ilivehere.co.uk' and newspaper articles about the 'worst places in Britain', while intended to be light-hearted, feed into low resilience.
-Pejorative, dismissive or derogatory language about 'dumps', 'dives' or 'sh\holes' serves the same purpose.
+Pejorative, dismissive or derogatory language about 'dumps', 'dives' or 'shholes' serves the same purpose.
 The same goes for adverts such as EasyJet's controversial campaign in 2013, 'Rather be in Malaga than Margate' (pictured).

 Of course, a great many of the problems faced by towns are deeply systemic, relating to transport infrastructure and macro-economics.
 Surfacelevel changes to language will not solve the central issues.
-The limitations of 'place branding' have been pointed out before, with Elisabeth Collett writing that "branding efforts will only be as strong as the cities [and towns] which they reflect."9 which deserve respect.
+The limitations of 'place branding' have been pointed out before, with Elisabeth Collett writing that "branding efforts will only be as strong as the cities [and towns] which they reflect."9 to see places as collections of people, which possess a fundamental equality with each other, and which deserve respect.

 But these questions remain important when it comes to getting the ethos right, and to adopting an 'every town counts' approach to resilience.
-We need to see places as collections of people, which possess a fundamental equality with each other, and
+We need